vladk17/alexnet_impl_in_pytorch/README.md

 Stackoverflow: "What's the best way to generate a UML diagram from Python source code?" [here](https://stackoverflow.com/questions/260165/whats-the-best-way-to-generate-a-uml-diagram-from-python-source-code)

 ## class AlexNet
-Everything is a Module.
+_Everything is a Module_.

 AlexNet itself and all its defining elements inherit from the class Module.<br>

 `Sequential<-Module`<br>
 `Conv2d<-_ConvNd<-Module`<br>
 `ReLU<-Threshold<-Module`<br>